Is building regulations approval needed for repairing damaged floors?

 If you’re contracted to do a job where timber or concrete ground floors are to be replaced, or are a homeowner faced with a damaged floor (for example after flooding) you'll need to check to see whether a building regulations application is needed.

-A Building Notice application to your local authority before you start the job is a simple way to ensure the work complies with the regulations and has the right certification.
+A Building Notice to your local authority before you start the job is a simple way to ensure the work complies with the regulations and has the right certification.

 The regulations require that where floors (or certain features of floors) are replaced, they must meet the requirements for 'renovation of a thermal element' - meaning that if you’re affecting more than 50% of the floor, it should be entirely renovated including insulation to improve the thermal efficiency.